 In the former case (a single events list for all channels), the event inspection and classification is done once, again similarly to Step 9 in 5.1.
 Single channel processing.
-The only difference is that when viewing the events in the preliminary list (5.1.9.1.)
+The only difference is that when viewing the events in the preliminary list (5.1.9.1.
 Inspecting the events in the preliminary list) or in the event categories (5.1.9.2.6.
-Viewing the events in the Event categories), the Signal pane of the "SBI & Signal" tab of the program's main window highlights those channels in red in which the selected event was detected (by drawing the signal trace in red rather than blue).
+Viewing the events in the program's main window highlights those channels in red in which the selected event was detected (by drawing the signal trace in red rather than blue).

 Processing Options One (cumulative) events list for all channels Different event list for each channel Are the channel indices outputted?
 Comment 1.
-Selected Channels are from same subject/animal 1) Use different threshold for each channel V yes 2) Use one threshold for each channel a) Cumulative histogram V yes b) SBI Product histogram V no Information about channels is not available in this method c) SBI Average histogram V no Information about channels is not available in this method d) Channel threshold's average V yes
+Selected Channels are from same subject/animal 1) Use different threshold for each channel v yes 2) Use one threshold for each channela) Cumulative histogram v yes b) SBI Product histogram v no Information about channels is not available in this method c) SBI Average histogram v no Information about channels is not available in this method d) Channel threshold's average v yes 2.
+Selected Channels are from different subjects/animals v

-2. Selected Channels are from different subjects/animals 1) "Put events from all V channels into one list" checkbox is not checked 2) "Put events from all channels into one list" checkbox is checked V yes
+1) "Put events from all channels into one list" checkbox is not checked Put events from all channels into one list checkbox is checked v yes